About the project

 Project summary

-The NoLabel project is a transnational 24 months project aimed at promoting sustainable lifestyles and conscious consumerism among young people in Europe.
-It is built on a partnership of 6 CSOs from 6 countries (The Netherlands, Poland, Romania, Slovakia, North Macedonia and Germany).
+No Label is a 24-month transnational project aimed at promoting sustainable lifestyles and conscious consumerismamong young people across Europe.
+The project is implemented through a partnership of six civil society organisations (CSOs) from six countries: The Netherlands, Poland, Romania, Slovakia, North Macedonia, and Germany.

 Background and general objectives